Washington County Durham

 The 12 Thomas Henry Cann,

-Aged Miners' Memorial Homes were built in 1925, on Blue House Lane, near Well Bank Road,
+Aged Miners' Memorial Homes were built on Blue House Lane in 1925.

 Aged Miners' Memorial Homes, Blue House Lane